Note to the teacher: Before preparing this lesson, What is Repentance? - Returning to God please read our approach to planning a

 Bible Passage:: Hosea 14

-(Know) Understand that God's deepest longing is for a sinner to understand what is repentance and return to Him
+(Know) Understand that God's deepest longing is for a sinner to understand the gift of grace.
+To realize that God still loves him now matter what he has done or become

 Apologizing isn't easy.
 Saying "I'm sorry" "I was wrong" is often humiliating.
 Tell your neighbor the worst apology you ever heard - and the best.